-Operations and Human Resources – Being that HR’s main function is to optimize employee effectiveness and Operations typically is focused on efficiency and employs the greatest number of personnel it is logical then that HR and Operations are opposed and form a balance.
+Operations and Health / Risk – Being that Health / Risk’s main function is to optimize organizational effectiveness and Operations typically is focused on efficiency and employs the greatest number of personnel and processes, it is logical then that Health / Risk and Operations are opposed and form a balance.

 Leadership and Technology – Leadership is in charge of the vision, goals and planning for the organization.
 Technology is studying the techniques of the organization.
 Technology will uncover opportunities and often oversee those improvements, but Leadership has the final say on which improvements to undertake.